smilevo/smilevo.github.io/content/event/hussein-talk-icsr2020/index.md

   postcode:
   country: United States

-summary: Hussein Al-Rubaye Presentation @ International Conference on Software and Systems Reuse (ICSR) 2021.
+summary: How Does Library Migration Impact Software Quality and Comprehension?
+An Empirical Study.
-abstract: "Hussein Al-Rubaye Presentation @ International Conference on Software and Systems Reuse (ICSR) 2021."
+abstract: "How Does Library Migration Impact Software Quality and Comprehension?
+An Empirical Study."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2022-04-17T13:00:00Z"
+date: "2020-12-17T13:00:00Z"
-date_end: "2022-04-17T15:00:00Z"
+date_end: "2020-12-17T15:00:00Z"
 all_day: true

 # Schedule page publish date (NOT talk date).
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: "2020-12-01T00:00:00Z"

 authors: []
 tags: []